miklevin/MikeLev.in/_posts/2024-12-23-gaining-traction.md

 perpetuate itself.
 This is not a conspiracy—it's simply emergent behavior driven by the natural accumulation of advantages.

+### Understanding the Distribution of Power

 The **Pareto principle** predicts that in any given system, 20% of the participants will control 80% of the resources, but the distribution often becomes even more extreme.
 With enough iterations—empire-building, generational wealth transfer, and alliances that bolster each other's positions&#151;what begins as meritocratic competition devolves into entrenched hierarchies.
-This isn’t just economic; it’s woven into the fabric of human social dynamics.
+This isn't just economic; it's woven into the fabric of human social dynamics.

+### The Attention Economy

-But here's the kicker: in the realm of ideas and art, the same 1/x power law applies, only the “currency” is attention.
+But here's the kicker: in the realm of ideas and art, the same 1/x power law applies, only the "currency" is attention.
 The loudest, most well-connected voices drown out the uncompressible sparks of originality.
-The irony of this race is that the rules of citation (Pagerank, Pareto, whatever you call it) don’t just rank&#151;they repress.
+The irony of this race is that the rules of citation (Pagerank, Pareto, whatever you call it) don't just rank&#151;they repress.
 And yet, those soulful individuals who create for the joy of it, outside the rat race, continue to defy the laws of empire-building, producing works that might never dominate the graph but illuminate the edges where true innovation happens.

+## Personal Reflection and Purpose

 And all this is basically by way of warm-up for today's work as I enter a new week.
 For it's about gaining traction after quite some bit of build.
 I am